Go world class with the ultimate author’s website!

 Vicky Adin holds a MA(Hons) in English and Education.
 When not writing you will find her reading; travelling (especially caravanning and cruising) with her husband and biggest fan; spending time with her family, walking or gardening

-She sought solace; she found confusion.
+Can one woman’s secrets change the life of another a century later?
 Megan is at her lowest ebb on the anniversary of her husband’s death when a mysterious parcel arrived.
 Intrigued by the journal written over a hundred years earlier by an unknown hand, she travels to Cornwall in search of its history.
-Shocked by what she learns, Megan continues her journey… [Read More]
+Shocked by what… [Read More]

 From soldier to pacifist In 1863, young Daniel Adin, a trained soldier, embarks on an adventure of a lifetime.
 In pursuit of a new life and land to farm, he travels to New Zealand to fight an unknown enemy – the fearless Maori.
 A hundred and thirty years later, Libby is fascinated by the stories… [Read More]

-Against all odds, the plucky sweet maker refuses to relinquish her dreams.
+Against overwhelming odds, can she save her legacy?
 Amid the bustling vibrancy of Auckland’s Karangahape Road, Gwenna Price’s passion is making sweets.
-Her pa had great plans for the family confectionery business when they emigrated from the valleys of Wales looking for a new life, but he died all too soon….
-[Read More]
+Her pa had great plans for the family confectionery business when they emigrated from the valleys of Wales looking for a new life, but he died all too soon.
+Gwenna promised she would… [Read More]

 Like making lace – she pieced together a new life from a single thread of hope Brigid loves her home and family, but she is torn.
 If she stays, she is another mouth to feed in a land plagued by starvation and poverty.
 If she leaves, she will never see any of them again.
 Heartbroken,… [Read More]